BlockDevsUnited/TokenTutorial/old/README.md

   - Make sure you are still on the Run tab

-  - Select YourTokenName in the drop down menu
+  - Delect YourTokenName in the drop down menu

-  - Select "Injected Web3" for your environment

   - Click Deploy